 There are many breeds of dogs around the world.
 Being a dog lover and wanting to choose the best breed for themselves can be quite the task because every breed would start seeming perfect for you.

-AKC and CKC are two main and popular dog registry clubs.
-They give a count of the approximate breeds that are recognized by them and allow registration of other dogs into their clubs.
-They both have strict standards but they are quite different from one another.
+AKC and CKC are the two main and popular dog registry clubs.
+They give a count of the approximate breeds that they recognize and allow registration of other dogs into their clubs.
+They both have strict standards, but they are quite different from one another.
 What are the differences?

-AKC, that is short for American Kennel Club was present since the early 1880s. they were first of their kind and haven’t had any competition until the early 1900s across the globe.
+AKC, short for American Kennel Club, has existed since the early 1880s.
+They were the first of their kind and had no global competition until the early 1900s.
 They have strict policies for registration and do not allow inbreeding.

-Even if a dog is registered, once they stop meeting the standards of the club they can be and suspended off their registration.
-CKC is short for Continental Kennel Club is another dog registry club that was first established in 1991 after adapting the idea from AKC.
+Even if a dog is registered, it can be suspended from its registration once they stop meeting the clubโs standards.
+CKC is short for Continental Kennel Club, another dog registry club established in 1991 after adapting the idea from AKC.

-They have 450 registered and recognized breeds as they allow registration of pure as well as mixed breeds.
+They have 450 registered and recognized breeds, allowing the registration of pure and mixed breeds.
 They also have registration policies but are more lenient than AKC.

 Comparison Table